penmasters/zabbix-book/docs/ch02-zabbix-installation/user-roles.md

 * **User Role:** Controls the **Zabbix application and UI**. *Can you click the "Data collection" menu?*
-* **User Group:** Controls the **Host/Item data**. *If you click "Data collecdtion, " which hosts do you see?*
+* **User Group:** Controls the **Host/Item data**. *If you click "Data collection, " which hosts do you see?*

 A user with the **Config Admin Role** will see the `Data collection` menu, but if their **User Group** has no permissions to any **Host Groups**, they will see an